Georgios Makropoulos: Chess official career

-Georgios Makropoulos worked from 1977 as a journalist for the Athens daily newspaper Eleftherotypia.
-He has been President of the Greek Chess Federation since 1982.
+Makropoulos worked from 1977 as a journalist for the Athens daily newspaper Eleftherotypia.
+He was President of the Greek Chess Federation from 1982.
 Numerous international chess events took place in Greece under his aegis, including the two Chess Olympiads in Thessaloniki: 1984 and 1988.

 After the President of FIDE Florencio Campomanes awarded the Chess Olympiad 1986 to Dubai in 1984 and the organizing Chess Federation of the United Arab Emirates then announced that it would not invite the Israeli team, Makropoulos together with Raymond Keene and Don Schultz was member of a negotiation commission, which from the end of 1984 was supposed to find solutions to the crisis that had arisen on behalf of FIDE.
 Despite international protests and despite the commission's efforts, the Israeli team did not take part in the Dubai Olympics.
 At the FIDE Congress in Dubai, the statutes were changed in such a way that future refusal by the hosts of individual associations to FIDE events should only be possible with the consent of a three-quarters majority of the FIDE General Assembly.

-In 1986 Georgios Makropoulos became Vice President of FIDE.
-In 1990 he moved to the position of Secretary General of the organization, a position he held until 1996.
-After that Georgios Makropoulos was Deputy President of FIDE until 2018.
-In 2006 Makropoulos supported the renewed candidacy of the FIDE President Kirsan Ilyumzhinov, who prevailed at the congress in Turin against Bessel Kok with 96:54 votes.
-In 2018 Makropoulos himself ran unsuccessfully against Arkady Dvorkovich.
+In 1986, Makropoulos became Vice President of FIDE.
+In 1990, he moved to the position of Secretary General of the organization, a position he held until 1996.
+After that Makropoulos was Deputy President of FIDE until 2018.
+In 2006, Makropoulos supported the renewed candidacy of the FIDE President Kirsan Ilyumzhinov, who prevailed at the congress in Turin against Bessel Kok with 96:54 votes.
+In 2018, Makropoulos himself ran unsuccessfully against Arkady Dvorkovich.

+Personal life and death

+Makropoulos died on 15 September 2026, at the age of 72.
+His widow is the chess player Marina Makropoulou.